-The - is an for quantifying scientific productivity based on publication record (an author-level metric).
+The g-index is an index for quantifying scientific productivity based on publication record (an author-level metric).
 It was suggested in 2006 by Leo Egghe

-The Journal I is a measure of the frequency with which the average article in a journal has been cited in a particular year.
-The JCR also lists journals and their and ranking in the context of their specific field(s).
+The Journal Impact Factor is a measure of the frequency with which the average article in a journal has been cited in a particular year.
+The JCR also lists journals and their impact factors and ranking in the context of their specific field(s).